madlambda/Acorn/docs/hierarchical-fs.md

 ## Introducing Typed Files

-From the words of Dennis Ritchie and Ken Thompson:
+Lets first define how files looks today on most systems, from the words of Dennis Ritchie and Ken Thompson:

 ```
 A file contains whatever information the user places on